jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 Note: Technically, in order to reduce Cloudwatch cost associated with GetMetricData API calls, the calculation *Sum(NonTriggeredAlarmGeneratedPoints_withNoDividerMeta ) / NbOfServingInstances* is working with cached data as much as possible synthetized by a weighted algorithm based on data age (recent data have more weight than older ones).
 This algorithm is influenced by the [`cloudwatch.metrics.time_for_full_metric_refresh`](CONFIGURATION_REFERENCE.md#cloudwatchmetricstime_for_full_metric_refresh) parameter.

-## Unmanaged alarms

-CloneSquad can use Cloudwatch Alarms that are not created/terminated by itself to take scaling decisions.
-Typical use-case is to leverage *outside-of-the-fleet* metrics like response times of Load Balancers, length of SQS queues or Custom metrics specific to applications.

-Ex:

-	cloudwatch.ec2.alarmXX.configuration_url: alarmname:<Cloudwatch_alarm_name>[,BaselineThreshold=0.200[,Divider=1]]

-The main difference with managed alarms is that there is no alarm specification YAML file; only a Cloudwatch Alarm name.

-It is NOT an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.